seymzr/Calculator/README.md

 # Calculator
-Built with jQuery,JavaScript, HTML and CSS
+Built with JavaScript, HTML and CSS